 Making the Bath Bombs with Rings

 While I have included the recipe for the bath bombs shown in the images and video of this post you could really use any of my bath bomb recipes.
 Maybe some Mermaid Bath Bombs with sea themed rings inside or my Rose DIY Bath Bombs for presenting a special ring.
+A layered homemade bath bomb recipe would also be a great choice.
 The bergamot vanilla bath bombs I made for this do smell absolutely divine though.

 Jewelry Bath Bombs Supplies

 What you need to make any homemade bath bombs into bath bombs with rings inside.

 Rings and other jewelry inside each bath bomb needs to be protected from the reactive ingredients used in making the bombs.
 The reaction could ruin the finish on metal jewelry.
 This is best done being sealing the jewelry in a vending capsule.

 Depending on the capsule used some pieces and larger ring sizes may not fit, so be mindful of that when making your selections.
 I was able to comfortably fit my size 7 diamond ring and size 8 emerald ring in the capsules suggested above.

 Here are some fun inexpensive surprise options to fill your bath bombs with rings:

 DIY Bath Bombs with Rings Inside

 Homemade bath bombs with rings are really quite easy to make and so fun!
 Make sure to protect the jewelry you place in each from the reactive bath bomb ingredients when making them though.

 - 1 cup baking soda